What is an Accelerated Possession Claim?

 This process can only be used where the tenancy is in writing and the landlord has a copy(s) of the tenancy agreement.

-If the landlord does not have all the applicable tenancy agreement(s), the accelerated possession route cannot be used.
+The accelerated possession route cannot be used if the landlord does not have all the applicable tenancy agreement(s).

-Where the tenancy agreement has been lost, or the tenancy agreement was oral, then a fixed date eviction claim should be issued.
+If the tenancy agreement has been lost or oral, a fixed-date eviction claim should be issued, not the Accelerated possession claim route.

 The Accelerated possession process can only be used if you have an assured shorthold tenancy.
 It cannot be used for “Assured” tenancies.